Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: Conclusion and future outlook

 As analytical structured modeling is a relatively recent field, many open questions on the design of these models remain.
 Below we provide a list of what we perceive as potential directions that require further analysis in the field of analytical structured modeling, but that were beyond the scope of this survey.

-\paragraph{Rigid-body dynamics} Many of the discussed works use the recursive Newton-Euler algorithm as thoroughly discussed in \cite{featherstone2014rigid}.
+\paragraph{Further types of rigid-body dynamics} Many of the discussed works use the recursive Newton-Euler algorithm as thoroughly discussed in \cite{featherstone2014rigid}.
 However, some works also resorted to alternative dynamics descriptions such as the Newton-Euler equation in Lie algebra formulation \cite{kim2012lie} or the Udwadia-Kalaba equation \cite{udwadia2002foundations}.
 It seems that the recent works on analytical structured learning only touched the surface of the vast field of rigid-body simulations and it is worth further discussion which descriptions of motion are particularly suited for the combination with data-driven learning techniques.

 \paragraph{Partially observable systems} There exist numerous works on data-driven modeling of partially observable systems \cite{lee2007makes, doerr2018probabilistic, curi2020structured}.
-Yet, works on analytical structured learning do typically not consider that for many mechanical systems, the state is not directly observable and only partial state information is given via the observation equation $o_k = h(q^T, \dot{q}^T, u_k, \epsilon_o)$.
+Yet, works on analytical structured learning do typically not assume that the state is not directly observable and only partial state information is given via the observation equation $o_k = h(q^T, \dot{q}^T, u_k, \epsilon_o)$.
 Here $h(q^T, \dot{q}^T, u_k, \epsilon_o)$ most often denotes a simple algebraic equation and $\epsilon_o$ an additional noise process.
 The question remains if the existing insights from data-driven modeling can be extended to analytical structured modeling of partially observable systems.

 \paragraph{Noise on model inputs} The observations of the input variables $x$ are often noisy and biased.
 In dynamics modeling this is often not taken into account during training.
 The question arises if input noise can and should be addressed.
-Notably, there are works that propagate input noise through the trained dynamics model when doing predictions \cite{deisenroth2011pilco, parmas2018pipps}.
+Notably, some works propagate input noise through the trained dynamics model when doing predictions \cite{deisenroth2011pilco, parmas2018pipps}.

 \paragraph{Active learning} We assumed that informative system data is given.
 However, the collection of informative data from dynamical systems is itself a subject of ongoing research efforts \citep{schon2011system, simchowitz2018learning, schoukens2019nonlinear, buisson2020actively}.
 The question arises as to which extend structural knowledge can be used to make data-collection more efficient as well as how to use this data to train analytical structured models.